rchamunee/ASC/Labs/Modules/Module-3-ASC-Security-Policy.md

 Note: This is the default policy for Azure Security Center recommendations which is enabled by default on your subscription.
 This is the default set of policies monitored by Azure Security Center.
 It was automatically assigned as part of onboarding to Security Center.
 The default assignment contains only audit policies.
 For more information please visit https://aka.ms/ascpolicies

-4. To view the effective policy, click on **View effective policy**.
+4. To view the effective policy, click on **ASC default**.
 5. On the selected scope (Azure subscription 1 with 1 security policy assignments), you can see overall effective policies in Security Center divided into groups.
-Each group contains some of the policies found in the assigned initiative:

-    - Compute and Apps
-    - Network
-    - Data
-    - Identity

 6. As you can see, policies are set to different effects based on the order of evaluation:

 Effect | Description